maxwindiff/the-gang/README.md

-# The Gang - Django ASGI + React Poker Game
+# The Gang - Cooperative Poker Game

-A simple web-based poker variant with real-time multiplayer functionality.

-## Features

-- **Landing Page**: Join or create game rooms with alphanumeric names
-- **Waiting Room**: Real-time player list updates via WebSocket
-- **Game Flow**: Support for 3-6 players with state management
-- **In-Memory Storage**: All game data stored server-side without external databases

-## Room States

-- **Waiting**: Players can join/leave, 3-6 players needed to start
-- **Started**: Game in progress (placeholder implementation)
-- **Intermission**: Game ended, can restart or return to waiting
+A real-time multiplayer cooperative poker variant where players work together to predict hand strengths.

 ## Setup